akashrai2003/intelunnati_Trailblazers/README.md

 ## Exploratory Data Analysis
-The most important step in the ML development cycle is the data preprocessing or the EDA part as it prepares our dataset in such a way that the machine could take in the most important features for classification.
-We had begun building by using the most Basic ML algorithms such as Logistic Regression, Support Vector Classifiers, XGBoost, Passive Aggressive Classifiers, and Random Forests.
-We applied preprocessing techniques like Regex and lowering cases to remove unnecessary symbols and link present our data.
+The most important step in the ML development cycle is data preprocessing or EDA as it prepares our dataset such that the machine can focus on the most important features for classification.
+We had begun building by using the Basic ML algorithms such as Logistic Regression, Support Vector Classifiers, XGBoost, Passive Aggressive Classifiers, and Random Forests.
+We applied preprocessing techniques like Regex and lowering cases to remove unnecessary symbols and link present in the data.

-   * In the beginning, when we ran our models, we noticed that we had very high accuracies nearing 99%.
-This made us realize that a lot of our data was not pre-processed fully since our model was obtaining near 100% accuracy while only being trained on the data.
-Then we went back to the EDA, cleaning our data and noticed some features were very distinguishable between the different classes (avg. words per sentence, article lengths, news content).
+   * In the beginning, when we executed our models, we noticed that we had very high accuracies nearing 99%.
+This made us realize that a lot of our data was not pre-processed completely since our model was obtaining near 100% accuracy while only being trained on the data.
+Then we went back to the EDA, cleaning our data and observed some features were very distinguishable between the different classes (avg. words per sentence, article lengths, news content).
 We normalized these features and were able to successfully remove those factors.

-Even after getting reasonably good accuracies, the model was not able to predict the real-world recent scenarios as fake or true, so we figured out that either our model was not strong enough to learn semantics or we were required to train or more data, thus we decide to move onto Deep Learning models as the Neural Networks lay a very strong learning foundation which learns a lot of features and is proven more powerful than basic ML models.
+Even after getting reasonably good accuracies, the model was not able to predict the real-world recent scenarios as fake or true, so we figured out that either our model was not strong enough to learn semantics or we were required to train on more data.
+Thus we decided to move onto Deep Learning models as the Neural Networks lay a very strong learning foundation which learns a lot of features and is proven more powerful than basic ML models.
 The link for the complete EDA is  <a href="https://github.com/akashrai2003/intelunnati_Trailblazers/blob/main/Docs/Extensive%20EDA%20with%20Visualizations.docx"> here</a>

 ## EDA Deep Learning
 There were multiple techniques we applied here for creating word Embeddings like &#8594;